Using Logic Pro for surround sound work and ambisonics

 There are plenty of times when you want really precise control over channel assignments.
 A simple way to do this is to ignore the surround panner altogether, and use Aux/Bus Sends.
 A good example of when you might do this is if you are using a 5.0 or 5.1 file and want to completely remix what it’s doing, or where it’s going.
 Or if you are routing 4 channel ambisonic files.

-In the image below, I’ve brought in one channel from a 5.0 file (I didn’t have much choice - see above re bug importing 5.0 files).
+In the image below, I’ve brought in one channel from a 5.0 file.
 On the channel I’ve disabled the main output, and am routing it just to Bus Send 33.
 Bus 33 is taking a mono input and using the Surround panner to send to to FL only, and then routing to Bus 24 which is my SFX sub-mix bus.
 I have another 5 bus’s, doing the same for FC, FR, Ls, Rs.
 This enables me to route precisely to just one bus, or to multiple bus’s by using multiple sends.

-Logic allows you to select how your Soundcard’s inputs and outputs map to the surround channels.
+Logic allows you to select how your surround outputs are routed to your sound-card’s output’s.
+Ditto for inputs if you wish to record surround sound in to Logic.
 This is done in Preferences > Audio.

-It is really important, that your Stereo output is not mapped to the same outputs as Front Left and Right.
-Even when you are only
+Where possible, aim that your Stereo output is not mapped to the same outputs as Front Left and Right.

 You can map which of your surround sound speakers are mapped to which soundcard outputs.
 Note, that I’ve routed the Stereo Output to some unused outputs, 17 & 18.
 Otherwise, if your Stereo output and your Surround L and R outputs are both mapped to outputs 1 and 2, it can all get a bit confusing inside Logic.